 - The acceptance of the intervention by the patient

-I’m sharing with you the consent form that I created for my practice, that you can download and personalize as you see fit.
-You may find shorter forms, but it was important to me to be thorough with this version.
+I created this form to use in my own practice, but you can download and personalize it however you see fit.
+If you’re thinking it’s a little long, you’re probably right—I wanted to be thorough!
 Plus, if you’re talking through the options with your patient, following the points on the form leads to a truly informed decision on behalf of your patient.